4neesh/DevBlog/src/blogInProgress/025_IBandAM.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/xxx.jpg
 thumbnail: ''
-subtitle: 'Understand the differences between the services provided by investment banks and asset managers.
-This post will cover how the two services create the epicenter of financial services and why they are so important to global corporations and independent investors.'
+subtitle: 'An introduction to financial services and the various divisions and functions of an investment bank.'
 time: '8'
 tags:
 - Finance